Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Wiseman’s View

-If things to do for you include views, then Wiseman's is a must-drive if you're in Morganton.
+the lookout at the top of Wiseman's view is a must-drive if you're in Morganton.

 Read More: The Best Hiking trails near Boone, Blowing Rock, and Banner Elk